carrerasrodrigo/pydbreport/README.md

     added at the same time, **weekday** will be ignored.
  - **hours** is a string that specify at which hour the query has to run.
 You can use '*' to execute the report every hour or '0,13' to send the email at 12 AM and 1PM.
 If the tag is ignored '*' will be used. the email on mondays and tuesdays.
+ - **send_empty_email** If is '0' don't send the email in case that the query is empty.
+If the tag is ignored the default value is '1'.
  - **queries** is a list of **query** that will be attached to the email.
  - **query** is a query that will be attached to the email with the following tags
     - **db_name** represents the name of the database where we want to connect